sbslee/streamlit-openai/README.md

 ## Code Interpreter

-By default, the `Chat` class enables models to run Python code in a sandboxed environment using OpenAI’s code interpreter.
-This supports tasks like data analysis and calculations.
-To disable it, set `allow_code_interpreter=False` when initializing `Chat`.
+By default, the `Chat` class runs Python code in a sandboxed environment using OpenAI's code interpreter.
+It can read, write, and analyze files in formats like text, CSV, and images.
+To disable this, set `allow_code_interpreter=False` when initializing `Chat`.

 The following file formats are currently supported: `.c`, `.cs`, `.cpp`, `.csv`, `.doc`, `.docx`, `.html`, `.java`, `.json`, `.md`, `.pdf`, `.php`,